 Pre-req: PB-MPH Graduate Major or by permission.

 This course will examine a broad range of community-based research and programs within the United States.
-Strategies for effective community-engagement and programming planing, implementation and evaluation will be discussed.
+Strategies for effective community-engagement and programming planning, implementation and evaluation will be discussed.
 Specific attention will be given to cultural tailoring of interventions.
 Students will engage in experiential learning and will work in teams to write a community funding proposal.
 Students will be required to present their funding proposal to a community panel.
 Field visits will allow students to interact with and learn from public health experts.

 This course is an examination of the food and nutrition issues around the world.
 The impact of food production and food intake on the environment and global nature of our food systems will be reviewed.
 The course will also include consideration of specific nutrient deficiencies, as well as nutrition-related aspects of infectious and chronic disease along with the programs and resources available to combat malnutrition for children and adults worldwide.